 Make An Ornament of Your Child’s Halloween Costume

-A TON of you mentioned this tradition and I think it’s so smart!!
-Every year, you make an ornament inspired by your child’s Halloween costume that year!
+A TON of people have mentioned this tradition to me and I think it’s so smart!!
+Every year, you make or buy an ornament inspired by your child’s Halloween costume!
 I love the way this ties two holidays together and keeps the Halloween magic alive long after October ends!

 Buy An Ornament at the Same Place Each Year